Getu22/CSG/README.md

-Conan Exiles Server Laucher
+Conan Exiles Server Launcher

-the discord ServerControl part is not yet fully implemented
+The Discord ServerControl part is not yet fully implemented.

+Written in Python and compiled into C with Nuitka.